• Skip to primary navigation

 Expert Tips

 Tip #1: Dried scallops need to be rehydrated, usually using hot water, before cooking.
-Save the soaking water to add to soups and stews- it will add lots of umami!
+Save the soaking water to add to Chinese food- it will add lots of savory flavor.
+You can add to soups, stews and braises.
+It's like a seafood stock!

 FAQs